dcwarwick/gulp-spy/README.md

 Turn off log mode to stop all logging of files and of the summary.
 This can be useful to enable conditional logging in gulp tasks.
 With ```log``` set to ```false``` the gulp-spy pipeline operation becomes a no-op.

-#### count

-Type: `boolean`
-Default: `true`

-Turn off count mode to stop logging of the summary which shows the number of files that passed through when the stream is finally flushed.

 ### Advanced options